The Phenomenon of Policy Churn: Related work

 \section{Related work}

-A phenomenon in the literature that is related, but not equivalent, to policy churn is that of \emph{policy oscillation} or \emph{chattering}~\cite{gordon1995,bertsekas96neuro-dynamic,wagner2014policy}.
+A phenomenon in the literature that is related to policy churn, but not equivalent to it, is that of \emph{policy oscillation} or \emph{chattering}~\cite{gordon1995,bertsekas96neuro-dynamic,wagner2014policy}.
 Bertsekas and Tsitsiklis~\cite{bertsekas96neuro-dynamic} define the \emph{greedy region} of a function $q \in \Qspace$ as the set of functions in $\Qspace$ that induce the same greedy policy as $q$.
 Each greedy region has an associated ``fixed point'': the value function of the greedy policy induced by the functions in it.
 Conversely, every value function is the fixed point of a greedy region.
 It is well known that the only value function that belongs to its own greedy region is the optimal value function $q^*$~\cite{bertsekas96neuro-dynamic}.
 However, when function approximation is used, projecting value functions onto the FA space may create cycles that repeat indefinitely, a phenomenon known as policy oscillation.
-We do not think policy oscillation is a likely explanation for policy churn, because the approximators used in our experiments should have the capacity to approximate any value function to a reasonable level of accuracy, as indicated by the ablations in Figures~\ref{fig:ablations} and~\ref{fig:catch-case-study} and Appendix~\ref{app:more-catch} that show neural networks with more or wider layers exhibit more churn.
+We do not think policy oscillation is a likely explanation for policy churn, because the approximators used in our experiments should have the capacity to approximate any value function to a reasonable level of accuracy.
+This is corroborated by Figures~\ref{fig:ablations} and~\ref{fig:catch-case-study} and Appendix~\ref{app:more-catch}, which show neural networks with more or wider layers exhibit \emph{more} churn.
 We believe it is more instructive to think of each update of the approximator as moving the value function across the boundaries of greedy regions.
 As discussed, in many cases this has no effect on the agent's performance, since the policies associated with neighbouring greedy regions may belong to each other's null space (Section~\ref{sec:null}).